A preliminary assessment of the sensitivity of uniaxially-driven fusion targets to flux-limited thermal conduction modeling: Results and discussion

-Another factor which explains the lack of observed sensitivity to the properties of the anvil and coverslip is the dominant role of the fuel in determining the heat loss through the material interfaces, which can be understood since the conditions encapsulated by \eqa{eq:kappa_e_interface_mismatch}{eq:kappa_i_interface_mismatch} are well-fulfilled and the interfacial flux in these simulations is constructed with the arithmetic mean approach \eqref{eq:arithmetic_mean}.
-Larger uncertainties consistent with the nonideal conditions in the anvil might therefore be expected if the interface is better described by a harmonic mean approximation.
+Another factor which explains the lack of observed sensitivity to the properties of the anvil and coverslip is the dominant role of the fuel in determining the heat loss through the material interfaces.
+This can be understood since in the reference case the interfacial heat flux is constructed using the arithmetic mean method \eqref{eq:arithmetic_mean} and also because the conditions encapsulated by \eqs{eq:kappa_e_interface_mismatch}{eq:Q_max_i_interface_mismatch} are well-fulfilled in these simulations.
+Larger uncertainties consistent with the nonideal conditions in the anvil might therefore be expected if the interface is better described by a harmonic mean approximation, as in that case the properties of the cold, less conductive high-Z materials are more important in determining the heat flow out of the fuel.
 This has not been repeated here since the indications of the test cases discussed in Sec.\;\ref{subsec:interpolation_to_cell_faces} are that using \eq{eq:harmonic_mean} will not properly capture nonlinear thermal wave propagation through large conductivity gradients.
-Nevertheless, it is still interesting to note its wider impacts on the target performance and in the absence of direct verification or validation evidence it cannot presently be completely ruled as a modeling option.

-As shown in the top row of \fig{fig:conduction_operator_configuration_study_results}, where the interpolation of cell-centered quantities to the cell faces is performed using contraharmonic and harmonic averages, \eqa{eq:contraharmonic_mean}{eq:harmonic_mean}, the impact of using the harmonic mean in particular is indeed significant.
-For the harmonic mean case the insulation of the fuel resulting from the dominance of the non-conductive anvil in setting the conduction flux increases the peak stagnation temperature by a factor of two to three ($T_{\max} \gtrsim 1-1.3\,\unit{keV}$) compared to the reference case.
-The result is a single \quotes{flash} of neutrons, which constitutes almost all of the yield from the target as the contribution from the state of the plasma created in the compression phase is essentially unaffected and does not reach a competitive fusion rate (\fig{fig:bwa_ion_temperature_and_cumulative_yield_comparison}).
+Nevertheless, since we cannot rule the harmonic mean approach out without direct evidence, we are still inclined to compare its impact on the performance metrics.